samdish7/University/COSC120/Projects/README.md

 ### Bugs/Improvements

 - Make the rules easier to read.
-- Allow the player to roll instead of having them roll for us.
+- Allow the player to roll instead of having the program roll for us.
 - Can input anything as a name, which isn't ideal, but not really a bug either.

 ## Project 2; Book Store Sales

-This program demonstrates how to read info from a file and splay it on screen.
-It failes MISERABLY at this.
+This program demonstrates how to read info from a file and display it on screen.
+It fails MISERABLY at this.
 The program doesn't crash, but it may as well.
 The goal appears to be a sales report for a book store.
 Attempting to perform a few calulations based off of the given input such as the highest/lowest number per month, as well as the total for each month.
 It also displays the total number of books sold by the store for that year.

 ### Bugs/Improvements